uPortal-Project/uPortal/docs/implement/layout-management/README.md

 regular portal
 accounts to define what each fragment should look like.
 A configuration file, dlm.xml defines fragments, their audiences, and the special portal accounts used to set up their layouts.
-(See Future Direction on how dlm.xml will be replaced in the near future.)

 The layout management system in uPortal expects dlm.xml to have a particular structure.